haapjari/repository-search-api/README.md

 # Glass

 This is **Glass**, a research tool which aims to offer functionality to measure quality of open-source repositories and libraries and return a single value called "Quality Measure" to represent state of repositories.
-Tool is used to create a data collection for my Master's thesis.
+Tool is used to create a dataset for my Master's Thesis.
 Plugins represent the functionality, of what kind of repositories can be analyzed.

 ## Plugins